 China, Mexico and Thailand will offer the best opportunities for insurers to expand their businesses between now and 2020, according to research by Ernst & Young.

 China, despite a recent modest slowdown, continues to boast extraordinary income growth that spurs auto and home ownership.
 In addition, an aging population will drive the development of life and health markets.
 However, while some regulatory restrictions have been relaxed, market entry remains difficult for foreign firms.

 Mexico has also undergone a period of extensive liberalisation, opening its market to foreign insurers.

-According to EY, on some measures, Mexico is the most open insurance market in the study.
+, on some measures, Mexico is the most open insurance market in the study.
 Yet the pace and unpredictability of regulatory change can be risky for investors.
 Thailand offers near-term growth potential, with modest risk and future growth prospects are also strong.

 Incomes in Malaysia and the UAE are rising and a sustained construction boom and the increased adoption of sharia-compliant insurance products are creating new opportunities, but both markets are fairly small and so insurers are going to need to look elsewhere for rapid growth.